Amateur Radio

 Then, at about fifteen I think, actually as a Birthday present I got a real radio.
 It was the classic gateway drug to hobby radio at the time, the war surplus 19 set (A Canadian MK III for those that understand, the version with the Russian second language on the front panel).
 It is usually described as a tank radio, although there were other versions.
 It contained three sections: A local intercom, so the tank crew could talk to one another over all the noise, a 230MHz VHF short range tank to tank set so a platoon could stay coordinated and a 2-8MHz short wave set to talk, or use morse, to contact base.
 That last section was the bit you wanted.

 Mine was pristine and had probably never been in a tank but I had the articles in my pile of magazines on what to do.
 The intercom and the VHF set came out and a mains power supply with a full wave rectifier (that's a valve with two anodes!) went in.
 Hitch up the voltages to the right pins inside and you had short wave reception.
 Reuse an intercom valve holder, a cheap valve and some parts and you have a loudspeaker driver rather than just headphones.
-I collected cards from broadcast stations but, more excitingly, with some judicious adjustment of the CW side-tone control you could resolve the 'single sideband' system that the elite amateurs were using.
+I collected cards from broadcast stations but, more excitingly, with some judicious adjustment of the CW side-tone control you could resolve the 'single sideband' system that the elite amateurs were now using.

 As an avid reader of anything 'teach yourself' I knew about single sideband and why it definitely was the way to go.
-I carefully studied the 12 month 'How to pass your Radio Amateurs license exam' series in the magazine, did all the test questions and I knew my stuff.
+I carefully studied the 12 month 'How to pass your Radio Amateurs license exam' series in the magazine, did all the test questions and I felt I knew my stuff.
 However I didn't know how to get to get to take the exam so the whole business rather floundered there.

 Jump forward from the late 60s to 1972 and having done a dose of University of Sussex maths/physics I was adding some Electronic Engineering at Brighton Polytechnic to my education.
 One of the first guys I met in my group there was a radio amateur.
 I mentioned, sadly, how I had always wanted to do that but how do you actually get to take this exam?
 Of course he knew.
 Walk into the office in the local Technical college, put your money on the table and you're booked in.
 The next exam is in a few weeks so go as soon as possible.
 If I had only known it was that simple...

 Well I did know my stuff and I passed and that turned me into G8JFT.
-A VHF/UHF license because in those days you needed a qualification in morse to be let on the HF (aka short wave) bands.
+A VHF/UHF license because in those days you needed a qualification in 12 wpm morse to be let on the HF (aka short wave) bands.
 A reworked VHF ex-taxi radio launched me into the quite busy 'Two Meter' band thing we had going in those days.
 I came to participate in the setting up of the two Brighton repeaters and was the first Secretary when we founded the Brighton and District Radio Society, although sadly they are all gone now.
 Graduating with a degree in Electronic Engineering and working in the business I had access to parts, to test equipment and to people who had worked professionally in radio for decades for professional advice.
-I had many good years of radio fun but as my interests developed into computers and a developing family it rather took a back seat in my life.
+I had many good years of radio fun but as my interests developed into computers and with a developing family it rather took a back seat in my life.
 Finally, when I moved from the top of the hill to the bottom of the hill, my VHF activity dropped away and although I did continue to teach the license exam class for the club for some years longer sadly, after about ten good years, Amateur radio progressively faded out of my life.

 But now